Selection of LLM Fine-Tuning Data based on Orthogonal Rules: Introduction

+A recent trend involves using LLM-as-a-judge to rate data quality based on a set of human-designed metrics, referred to here as ``rules'' \citep{yuan2024self, wettig2024qurating, bai2022constitutional, mu2024rule}.
+For instance, \citet{wettig2024qurating} used LLMs to score pre-training data according to four predefined rules.
+RedPajama \citep{RedPajama2023} built a rule set with over 40 criteria for evaluating LLM training data.
+In specialized domains like safety, Constitutional AI \citep{bai2022constitutional} defined a set of ``constitutions'' for generating safe synthetic data; \citet{huang2024collective} later expanded this to 133 rules.
+OpenAI’s Rule-based Rewarding \citep{mu2024rule} similarly introduced 21 general safety rules as part of the reinforcement learning from human feedback (RLHF) pipeline.
+These rule-based approaches provide better interpretability by assigning granular, rule-specific scores rather than a single opaque quality label, and studies have shown this fine-grained strategy leads to more accurate assessments \citep{yuan2024self, wettig2024qurating, bai2022constitutional, mu2024rule}.

-Nonetheless, there are several critical problems and challenges.
-First, designing an effective set of rules is quite difficult, a fact acknowledged by most of the papers above.
-Current designs in these papers all rely heavily on human heuristics and are sometimes too broad for effective rating.
-Second, as far as we know, the metrics to evaluate rules are lacking, and there has been no systematic exploration of how different rule choices and sizes impact the outcomes.
-In previous experiments \citet{bai2022constitutional, wettig2024qurating, RedPajama2023}, a subset of rules is selected (typically randomly) during the rating process.
-This selection can significantly influence the rating results and consequently the quality of the sampled data.
-Furthermore, the utility and impact of rules can vary significantly, and some rules are strongly correlated with each other, as highlighted in \citet{wettig2024qurating}, which introduces redundancy and bias into the rating procedure.
-Therefore, a critical question arises: with a ``constitution" (a pool of rules) in hand, exactly which ``laws" (a subset of task-related rules) should be applied to a specific task?
+Despite this progress, several challenges remain.
+First, designing an effective rule set is difficult, as acknowledged in the prior work mentioned above.
+Most current rules rely heavily on human heuristics and are often too broad to yield useful signal.
+Second, there is a lack of principled metrics for evaluating rules, and little understanding of how rule quality and quantity affect downstream outcomes.
+Prior work \citep{bai2022constitutional, wettig2024qurating, RedPajama2023} typically randomly selects a subset of rules for scoring, a decision that can substantially impact the resulting data quality.
+Additionally, many rules are correlated, introducing redundancy and potential bias in the ratings \citep{wettig2024qurating}.
+This raises an important question: with a ``constitution'' (a pool of rules) in hand, exactly which ``laws'' (a subset of task-related rules) should be applied to a specific task?
 Random selection as in \citet{bai2022constitutional} may not be the optimal strategy.
-A third major drawback is the inflexibility of these rules; they are often designed for specific settings, such as pre-training or safety tasks, not generally applicable across different settings.
+A third major drawback is the limited flexibility of these rules; they are often designed for specific settings, such as safety tasks, and lack general applicability across diverse settings.